Investigating LLM Capabilities on Long Context Comprehension for Medical Question Answering

+\paragraph{Context Size:} Fig.~\ref{fig:metric_performance_context} shows results for Qwen2.5:32B-Instruct over different context sizes.
+Generally, performance decreases across metrics with increased context size on open-ended QA particularly when multi-note reasoning is required (EHRNoteQA), showing that even large LLMs are challenged by long context, with similar trends observed across models (see Appendix, Fig.~ \ref{fig:model_performance_context}).
+Worth noting that for context range (8-16K) EHR-DS-QA exhibits a dip in performance across all metrics and models.
+This is likely attributed to data noise, based on manually observed inconsistencies and ambiguous gold answers in some pairs especially in EHR-DS-QA, correlating with strange dips in performance at mid-range context windows. \citet{fan2024medodyssey} and \citet{ma2025beyond} observed similar dips.

-\paragraph{RAG Performance} Table \ref{tab:qa_results_rag} provides insights into the effectiveness of different RAG strategies per task and dataset. \emph{RAG demonstrated clear performance improvement for the single-note generative task of EHR-DS-QA}.
-In this scenario, the chunk-in-context strategy consistently provided the best results. \emph{For the more complex, multi-note reasoning task of EHRNoteQA, the hierarchical RAG strategy was the best} with few exceptions.
+\paragraph{RAG Performance:} Table~\ref{tab:qa_results_rag} shows the two evaluated chunk settings on the open-ended generative datasets\footnote{We excluded QwQ:32B due to time and budget constraints}. \emph{RAG demonstrated clear performance improvement for the single-note generative task of EHR-DS-QA}.
+In this scenario, the direct chunk inclusion strategy consistently provided the best results. \emph{For the more complex, multi-note reasoning task of EHRNoteQA, the hierarchical RAG strategy (RAG HIR) was the best} with few exceptions.
 The results also show similar patterns on MC indicating clear performance improvement for all models on the RAG HIR 7 setting.
-These findings are consistent across different context sizes (Fig.~ \ref{fig:rag_performance_context}).

-Worth noting that using RAG, the medically fine-tuned reasoning model HuatuoGPT-o1-Qwen2.5:7b was able to score the best results on multiple metrics across the 2 datasets.
-This shows that RAG could benefit smaller models that struggle in FC settings.
+Our findings are consistent across medium and larger (8K+) context sizes (Fig.~ \ref{fig:rag_performance_context}).
+Worth noting that using RAG, the medically fine-tuned reasoning model HuatuoGPT-o1-Qwen2.5:7B scored the best results on multiple metrics across the open-ended datasets, showing that RAG could benefit even more so the smaller models that struggle in Full-context (FC) settings (`Include All').

-While the extractive datasets have shorter contexts overall, Table \ref{tab:qa_results_rag_extractive} shows that the RAG setting yields the best performance.
+In Table~ \ref{tab:qa_results_rag_extractive} we only evaluate 7B sized models using a single RAG setting, due to the task nature and limited context size of the extractive datasets.
+While the extractive datasets have shorter contexts overall RAG still yields the best performance.